 - Promote public scholarship by encouraging the sharing of research with a wider audience and developing appropriate forums for such sharing.

 - Researching important trends, initiatives, assessment metrics, and best practices in graduate education regionally and nationally to actively identify and propose appropriate methods for adding value to graduate education at UND.

 Ron Fevig, Ph.D.

 Dr. Ronald Fevig is an Associate Professor of Space Studies, and serves as the Gradvocate liaison for the John D. Odegard School of Aerospace Sciences.
 Having served as the Director of Graduate Studies in the Department of Space Studies for six years, he is well-acquainted with the needs of both campus and online graduate students.
-Through this Gradvocate efforts, Dr. Fevid is focused on advancing graduate education at UND, and improving the overall experience of both campus and online UND graduate students.
+Through these Gradvocate efforts, Dr. Fevig is focused on advancing graduate education at UND, and improving the overall experience of both campus and online UND graduate students.

 ARTS & SCIENCES

 The three-part mission of institutes of higher education – discovery, education, and service – all converge in training of graduate students.
 I have been involved in graduate education for almost 30 years, including as a coordinator of an NSF-sponsored graduate Research Training Group at Michigan State University, and since arriving at UND in 1995, supervisor/mentor of both M.S. and Ph.D. students.
 I currently serve as the director of graduate studies in Biology and am the Natural Sciences/Math representative on the University’s Graduate Committee.
 I am committed to supporting opportunities that enhance the experience and benefits to graduate students at the University of North Dakota, not only in my home department, but across the campus.
 My ultimate goal is to help students achieve their goals, to provide paths to success, and through their accomplishments, to make the world a better place.